parallel-js/parallel.js/README.md

 `success` receives the resulting data object, while `fail` will receive an error object.

 *Arguments*
-- `success`: A function that gets called upon succesful completion.
+- `success`: A function that gets called upon successful completion.
 Receives the wrapped data as an argument.
 - `failure` (optional): A function that gets called if the job fails.
 The function is passed an error object.

 *Example*